Dhruv-bansal15/CP/README.md

 # CP
 My struggle with CP is here
-But this struggle seems interesting sometimes
+But this struggle seems interesting sometimes.